Updated 28th March

-- One way systems will be introduced where needed.
+- One way systems will be implemented where needed.

 - Hand sanitiser will be made widely available for use by staff and participants.

 - Cleaning of surfaces will be conducted regularly throughout the day.

 - We have introduced a faster check in process to streamline queues at registration.

 - There will be no gathering of riders at the ride start, and no group briefings.
 A rider briefing document is emailed to participants in advance of the event to avoid the need for this and so that riders can be started quickly and efficiently without grouping or queuing.